compilingEntropy/fuzzycactus/README.md

 Always remember: Before you begin fuzzing, go to 'Settings' > 'General' > 'About' > 'Diagnostics & Usage' and check the "Don't Send" option.
 Otherwise, all your hard work will go to Apple and you will be sad. =(

 Usage:
-To start-
+To start fuzzing ./file.mov, do:
-./start.sh ./file.mov
+	fuzzycactus start ./file.mov

-To stop-
+To stop fuzzing, do:
-./stop.sh
+	fuzzycactus stop
+For help, do:
+	fuzzycactus help